ubranch/shotgun/design/tasks.md

 ## Phase 2: Configurable Ignore Patterns

-- [x] Вынести шаблоны из `ignore.glob` в настройки приложения, чтобы пользователь мог их редактировать через интерфейс приложения.
+- [x] Move patterns from `ignore.glob` to application settings so the user can edit them via the application interface.
 (Custom rules are now stored in app config (`settings.json` via `xdg`), editable via UI modal.
 Default rules are embedded from the repository's `ignore.glob` file.)
-- [x] Обеспечить сохранение пользовательских шаблонов между сессиями приложения.
+- [x] Ensure saving of custom user patterns between application sessions.
 (Configuration is saved to `settings.json` using `github.com/adrg/xdg` for persistence across sessions.)

 - [x] Add platform detection (using Wails Environment API) in MainLayout.vue and pass it down to CentralPanel and step components.
 - [x] In Step1PrepareContext.vue and Step2ComposePrompt.vue, use WailsClipboardSetText for macOS (darwin), otherwise use navigator.clipboard for copying to clipboard.